 Allows for better resourced project management

-Planning is necessary for effective project management, as it allows you to allocate resources in a way that makes sense.
+Planning is necessary for effective project management, as it allows you to allocate resources in a way that makes sense and create budgets:

 - Allows for better planning of resources, avoiding overcommitting of staff or vendors